raffay2k4/Social-Media-Advertisement-Analytics-Dashboard/README.md

 # Dashboard Accomplishments
-1. Created a comprehensive dashboard with separate pages for each channel
+1. Created a comprehensive dashboard with separate pages for each channel using __Power BI__
 2. Calculated avg ROI, total clicks, and impressions
 3. Compared engagement scores across channels
 4. Analyzed distributions of targeted demographics